 Issue No. 19 of MASCULAR Magazine was dedicated to HOME.
 What does it mean to you?
 What images does your mind conjure when you think of home?
 Do you see your mother?
 Your partner?
 The house you grew up in?
 Is it solitary or is it noisy and crowded?
 For many, it is a combination of all these things.
 Memory plays a large role in how we think of home.
 Our brains select bits and pieces, fragments of images seemingly unrelated, and weaves them together to create a seamless canvas.
 There can also be a mix of joy and sadness associated with thoughts of home.
 Thoughts of home, indeed, speak directly to our shared humanity.
 It may be one of the rare topics that unite people from different cultures and backgrounds.
 (Guest edited by Ron Amato)

 Issue No. 20

 Issue No. 20 of MASCULAR Magazine was dedicated to PARTY.
 These last few years have been fueled by political activity, often with unpredictable or disappointing results.
-Promises, accusations, fights and name calling all followed the second martini, or were displayed in TV for all to watch.
-And yes, there were tears, laughter, shouts and hurrahs.
+Promises, accusations, fights, and name-calling all followed the second martini or were displayed on TV for all to watch.
+And yes, there were tears, laughter, shouts, and hurrahs.
 But after the big event, many are left asking themselves “why do I do it?”
 These events are simply a part of human intercourse.
 They take a lot of energy, move at their own pace, and sometimes end in inconclusive ways.
-Hopes, fears and dreams are played out on a stage, and there are lead actors, supporting roles and an audience.
+Hopes, fears, and dreams are played out on a stage, and there are lead actors, supporting roles, and an audience.
 Views are emboldened or changed.
 In the throes of the moment, we all feel very alive and very much “in the now”, but these moments often fade into memory the next time, inevitably, there is an event.